What Is a Tiny Home?

 • Infrared heaters are also gaining in popularity for heating small homes.

-Before even beginning to look into obtaining planning permission for a tiny home, here are a few other important factors you should consider beforehand:
+Before even beginning to look into obtaining planning permission for a tiny home, here are a few other important factors you should consider:

 • Talk to your future neighbours.
 Although in some cases it is legally allowed to have a tiny home on your land without planning permission, your neighbour could still raise objections successfully if they deem the building unsafe or if it affects their property.
-Best to get them on your side ahead of time.
+It is best to get them on your side ahead of time.

 Are Tiny Homes Better for the Environment?